aadonkeyz/Blog/source/_posts/Building-Abstractions-with-Data.md

                   (cons 4 nil))))
 ```

-Such a sequence of pairs, formed by nested consed, is called a list, and Scheme provides a primitive called list to help in constructing lists.
+Such a sequence of pairs, formed by nested conses, is called a list, and Scheme provides a primitive called `list` to help in constructing lists.
 The above sequence could be produced by `(list 1 2 3 4)`.
 In general,

 ```lisp
 (list <a1> <a2> ... <an>)